junxit/us-congress-bills-114/bill.md

 > To amend title XVIII of the Social Security Act to establish a 3-year demonstration program to test the use of value-based insurance design methodologies under eligible Medicare Advantage plans, to preserve Medicare beneficiary choice under Medicare Advantage, to revise the treatment under the Medicare program of infusion drugs furnished through durable medical equipment, and for other purposes.

 ## § 1.
+Short title

+This Act may be cited as the “Preservation of Access for Seniors in Medicare Advantage Act of 2015”.

+## § 2.
 Demonstration program

 - **(a)** *In general* The Secretary of Health and Human Services (in this section referred to as the “Secretary”) shall establish a 3-year demonstration program to test the use of value-based insurance design methodologies (as defined in subsection (c)(1)) under eligible Medicare Advantage plans offered by Medicare Advantage organizations under part C of title XVIII of the Social Security Act (42 U.S.C.
 1395w–21 et seq.).
+The Secretary may extend the program to a duration of 4 or 5 years, as determined necessary by the Secretary in coordination with the Centers for Medicare and Medicaid Innovation.
 - **(b)** *Demonstration program design*
   - **(1)** *Selection of Medicare Advantage sites and eligible Medicare Advantage plans* Not later than two years after the date of the enactment of this Act, the Secretary shall—
     - **(A)** select at least two Medicare Advantage sites with respect to which to conduct the demonstration program under this section; and